gardenFiend138/time_complexity_exercises/time_complexity.md

 }
 ```

- The time complexity of this funciton is dependent on the arguments, since the number of iterations is dependent on the arguments.
+ The time complexity of this function is dependent on the arguments, since the number of iterations is dependent on the arguments.
 This leads to a time complexity of O(n  m), since for each iteration `n`, `m` iterations are made in the inner loop.
 The print statement runs in constant time, so we can ignore that.
 For space complexity, we assign 4 local variables, which is a fixed amount, and means that the space complexity is constant.

 2.
 ```javascript